-Salem Keizer Transit (Cherriots) has reviewed the proposal and provided a memo which is included as Attachment F.
+Salem Keizer Transit (Cherriots) has reviewed the proposal and provided a memo which is included with the Staff report as Attachment F.

 6. Analysis of Conditional Use Criteria

 SRC Chapter 240.005(a)(1) provides that no building, structure, or land shall be used or developed for any use which is designated as a conditional use in the UDC unless a conditional use permit has been granted pursuant to this Chapter.